10 Movies On Netflix That Will Make You Believe In Love Again

 All of the feels

-In general, 2016 has been a bit of a romantic sh*tstorm and it's looking like no one will be coming out unscathed.
+In general, 2017 was a bit of a romantic sh*tstorm and it's looking like no one will be coming out unscathed.

 There's nothing quite like a bit of escapism to take you away from it all, is there?

 Netflix has some great picks when it comes to hugely romantic displays so ease your tired heart with these top choices.

 It's a standard boy-meets-girl story.
 Felicity Jones plays Brit student Anna, who, on a trip to America, falls in love with Jacob (Anton Yelchin).
 It boasts star power in the form of Jennifer Lawrence, and strong performances from both leads.
 The main thing to take away from the film?
 Always follow your gut.

 Probably an odd one to include, considering the plot revolves around Ryan Gosling falling in love with a mannequin, but it still works somehow.
 It could be something to do with Gosling's convincingly heart-breaking performance.
 Sometimes love can be unconventional - and that's ok.